mrezanejad/2DAOFSkeleton_Python/README.md

 import numpy as np
 ```

+Step 2: Create a function to convert RGB images to Grayscale
 ```python
 def rgb2gray(rgb):
     return np.dot(rgb[...,:3], [0.2989, 0.5870, 0.1140])
 ```

+Step3: Specify your file name!
 ```python
 fileName = "horse.png"
 ```

+Step 4: Read the image
 ```python
 I=mpimg.imread(fileName)
 ```

+Step 5: Convert the image to grayscale and invert it to consider the black area for skeletonization process.
 ```python
 I = rgb2gray(I)
 I = 1-I